shinken-solutions/shinken/doc/source/05_thebasics/configure-shinken.rst

   * broker
   * receiver

-The names were chosen to understand their roles more easily. :)
+The names were chosen to clearly represent their roles. :)

 They have these parameters in common:
   * \*_name: name of the resource